Muyun2023/RedPacketRaffle/README.md

 # RaffleRush

-#### 介绍
-企业红包雨项目

 #### Local Setup Guide

-Prepare Dependencies: Ensure the database, Redis, and RabbitMQ are ready.
+1. Prepare Dependencies: Ensure the database, Redis, and RabbitMQ are ready.
 You can install them manually or use Docker scripts for a containerized setup.

-Database Initialization:
+2. Database Initialization:
 Connect to the database.
 Import the prize.sql script to initialize the database.
-Start Backend: Navigate to the backend directory and run mvn tomcat7:run to start the backend.
+3. Start Backend: Navigate to the backend directory and run mvn tomcat7:run to start the backend.

-Start Frontend APIs: Navigate to the frontend directory and start the following Spring Boot applications:
+4. Start Frontend APIs: Navigate to the frontend directory and start the following Spring Boot applications:
 API: Use Spring Boot to start the api module.
 Message Service (msg): Use Spring Boot to start the msg module.
 Access Swagger: Visit /doc.html in the API to access the Swagger documentation.

-Deploy Nginx: You can set up Nginx either locally or using Docker.
+5. Deploy Nginx: You can set up Nginx either locally or using Docker.
 After deployment, access the application to participate in the lottery.